kstenerud/dogma/dogma_v1.md

 Current status: 1.0-beta3 (Feb 25, 2023).

-Public comments uncovered a number of issues that have mostly been addressed.
-Beta3 will be released soon after some more cleanup.
+Beta3 uncovered far fewer issues.
+Beta4 will be released soon, and if it also uncoveres no significant issues, version 1 will be released.